Vickers Medium Mark I: Description

 There was a cylindrical bevelled turret on top of the hull that carried a "Quick Firing" (shell and cartridge in one complete round) three-pounder gun (47 mm calibre) and four ball mountings for Hotchkiss machine guns.

 A novel, unique feature was a three-man turret.
 This meant that commander was not distracted with performing either the loader's or gunner's tasks and could fully concentrate on maintaining situational awareness.
 This gave a huge potential combat advantage, but went largely unnoticed at the time.
 Except for the Lago prototype, a predecessor to the Stridsvagn m/42, produced by Landsverk in 1934 no other manufacturer constructed a tank with a three-man turret until the German Panzer III.
 The practical importance of this feature is signified by the fact that later into the Second World War, most of both sides tank designs either quickly switched to the three-man turret, or were abandoned as obsolete.

 There was no co-axial machine gun.
 There was only room to operate one machine gun from the turret; normally one gun was switched between the respective mountings as the guns were removable.
 The turret machine gunner doubled as main gun loader.
 In each side of the hull was a Vickers machine gun.
 There was one gunner to operate these, he also functioned as a mechanic.

 The shape of the Mark I Medium hull was very distinctive.
 The back was a simple armoured box; the front plate was high and perfectly vertical.
 Between them, from the armoured hood of the driver at the right of the vehicle six armour plates fanned out to the left, making for a complex hull geometry at that side.
 In all the tank made an ungainly squat impression.
-The crew of five was only poorly protected by 6.25 mm plating, rivetted to the chassis, barely enough to counter the threat posed by light machine guns.
+The crew of five was only poorly protected by 6.25 mm plating, riveted to the chassis, barely enough to counter the threat posed by light machine guns.
 With its many shot traps the vehicle was unable to withstand even anti-tank rifle fire and it had a high-profile.
 The internal lay-out worsened this vulnerability as the petrol tanks were inside the main compartment.